 Google Apps permits users to invite other Google Apps users, both within the University and outside the University, to view data, co-edit documents, and use other collaboration tools.
-You are responsible for controlling access to data appropriately and for preventing accidental or undesirable file sharing in order to protect Boston University intellectual property stored, maintained or transmitted in BU Google Apps.
+You are responsible for controlling access to data appropriately to protect Boston University intellectual property stored, used or transmitted in BU Google Apps.

 For an explanation of Google’s privacy and security policies, please see this page, and

 G Suite Security and Privacy for Administrators page.

 This goes to main compliance site.
 Should it go directly to export guidance here: https://www.bu.edu/researchsupport/compliance/export-control/export-control-compliance/